 Many experts insist that laser-sharp-focus is the quality that separates leaders from the general workforce.
 Leaders have the determination and commitment to pursue goals to completion.
 These professionals can hone in on priorities, give important tasks full attention, and work until they achieve the objective.
 Great leaders possess strong self-discipline on an individual level, and also have a solid sense of focus in terms of the wider team and department.
 Focus is the compass that helps leaders guide their people towards the right results.

 Here is a list of books on focus.

 Despite the air of authority, leaders do not know everything.
 In fact, leaders, more than anyone, need to keep learning.
 The world changes fast, and new information comes to light constantly.
 To make informed decisions, leaders must stay up-to-date on conditions and trends.
 Leaders are also sources of knowledge and guidance for colleagues and learning a new skill or subject gives the entire team access to new information and abilities.
-The best leaders are avid readers, lifelong students, and frequent fliers at trainings, conferences, and educational events.
+The best leaders are avid readers, lifelong students, and frequent fliers at trainings, leadership conferences, and educational events.